+Use of antibiotics and gastrointestinal/digestive medications declined significantly from past in Syria to more recently in Norway, and a substantial proportion of participants used these medication groups only in their homeland.
+This is important finding as the recent use of prescribed antibiotics in Syrians once living in Norway reached a comparable estimate as for the host community [20].
+This may suggest that once established in the hosting country, Syrian immigrants generally use prescribed antibiotics and gastrointestinal/digestive medications in comparable extent to Norwegians.
+In our study, use of antibiotics without medical prescription in Syria was significantly greater among participants with low health literacy, compared to those with high level; however, such difference by health literacy level did not manifest for prescription-only or OTC medication use in the hosting country.
+As shown in prior research [21], individuals with low health literacy are more likely to have limited understanding about the proper use and associated side effects of medications.
+This factor, combined with the lack of a structured health care system in Syria versus the presence of a structured and regulated system in Norway, may explain these results.
+Recent national data for Norway [22] have shown that immigrants are surprisingly well informed about the structure of the Norwegian health service, but those with lower educational or socioeconomic background face important health literacy and communication challenges with healthcare professionals.
+Taken together, this underlines the importance of tailored patient education strategies to improve understanding of health information among immigrants, which can in turn improve outcomes and unnecessary medication use [22].

-One important finding is that recent use of prescribed antibiotics in Syrians once living in Norway, was comparable to estimates for the host community [20], and use of this medication declined substantially in the transition from the homeland to Norway.
-This may suggest that once established in the hosting country, Syrian immigrants generally use prescribed antibiotics in comparable extent to Norwegians.[21][21][22]
-[22]In line with prior findings for this population in the CHART study [5], psychotropic drugs were more commonly used in Norway than in homeland, and in specific, we observed significant increase in the use of medications for sleeping problems, mainly among males.
+In line with prior findings for this population in the CHART study [5], psychotropic drugs were more commonly used in Norway than in homeland, and in specific, we observed significant increase in the use of medications for sleeping problems, mainly among males.
 The greater use of these medications after arrival in Norway may be a marker of distress in this population; indeed, a substantial proportion of our study population rated their health as poor/very poor in Norway.
-The observed decline in SRH in Norway relative to the past in Syria might be explained by psychological factors e.g. distress [23], sociodemographic factors like increasing age and change in occupational status [24, 25], or even changes in BMI and physical activity [26]; lastly and most importantly, social capital [27].
+The observed decline in self-rated health in Norway relative to the past in Syria might be explained by psychological factors e.g. distress [23], sociodemographic factors like increasing age and change in occupational status [24, 25], or even changes in BMI and physical activity [26]; lastly and most importantly, social capital [27].
 However, due to the low small sample size, we could not examine what individual factors were related to initiation of drug treatment for sleeping problems in Norway.
 Our findings on use of antidepressants and hypnotics in males versus females, are partly in line with results of a population-based study in Sweden and filled prescription data in Norway [28, 29].

 3.1 Strengths and Limitations